 Down with the temples and palaces, there is a spout in the durbar square.
 That successfully grabs the attention of the visitors.
-You can caught it behind the vatsala Durga temple.
-That perfectly is making a match to this pristine durbar square too.
+You can catch it behind the vatsala Durga temple, which perfectly is making a match to this pristine durbar square too.

 This water strain is said to be repaired by king Bhupendra Malla.
 Due to the dearth of the resources, its erection still evaporated a mystery.
 So, it is assumed that this hiti was erected while the yaksheswor temple was in process of construction.

 I wonder if the tap still strains the water.
 But then it was a prime source of drinking water for visitors as well as for pedestrians.
 Somehow, the water was also used to worship God and goddess near the royal palace.